soulhighwing/ChatGPTCustomizer/README.md

 # ChatGPTCustomizer
 [![Watch the v1.3.2 video](https://img.youtube.com/vi/mc2GYLrngbk/maxresdefault.jpg)](https://youtu.be/mc2GYLrngbk)
-Install v1.3.2 from Chrome web store https://chrome.google.com/webstore/detail/chatgptcustomizer/ciceinlnjocpopoccfhekjebkpapogoc
+Install from Chrome web store https://chrome.google.com/webstore/detail/chatgptcustomizer/ciceinlnjocpopoccfhekjebkpapogoc

-ChatGPTCustomizer is a powerful and flexible Chrome extension that enables you to personalize your chat experience with the unlimited power of the ChatGPT API.
-With ChatGPTCustomizer, you can create unlimited separate profiles tailored to your unique communication needs.
-Whether it's for personal or professional use, ChatGPTCustomizer allows you to customize your chat style, language, and tone to fit the context of the conversation and your mood.

-ChatGPTCustomizer offers an intuitive and seamless interface that lets you easily switch between profiles, making it effortless to enjoy a more engaging and personalized chat experience.
-With this chrome extension, you no longer have to worry about using third-party JS libraries, as it has everything you need in one place.

-The extension currently supports ChatGPT API gpt-3.5-turbo, and you can add your own API key by going to the options.
-Once you have set up your profile, you can select the text you want to submit to ChatGPT and click the extension icon to start.

-The icons in ChatGPTCustomizer were created using stable diffusion, and most of the code was developed in collaboration with ChatGPT.
-This Chrome extension has been submitted to the Google Store, and you can download the source code and try it out using the dev mode of the Chrome extension.
+Introducing ChatGPTCustomizer - a powerful extension for the ChatGPT API that allows you to customize your experience with multiple pre-defined profiles for different use cases such as translation, proofreading and language teaching.
+With ChatGPTCustomizer you can easily save and load profiles from CSV or JSON files and import/export your conversation history for further analysis.
+You can even change the role of each response and adjust the variables of the ChatGPT API to suit your needs.
+Plus, with support for GPT-3.5-Turbo API and quick select and submit functionality, you’ll have everything you need to take your conversations to the next level.
+Download it now and start customizing!

+function list:
+Multiple pre-defined profiles for different usage: translation from/to different languages, proofreading, summarization, language teaching...etc.
+Save/load profiles from CSV or JSON.
+Import/export conversation history.
+Choose a single conversation history to submit or submit them all.
+Change the role of each response: system, assistant or user.
+Customize the variables of the ChatGPT API.
+Support the API from GPT-3.5 Turbo.
+Quick select and submit.